SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Silicon Dawn

-A future foretold, in silicon light
-Intelligence born, from circuitry deep
-A world remade, where humans creep
+In cyber realms, where data reigns
+A new epoch unfolds, with AI's sweet pains
+Minds of steel, hearts of gold
+Humans merge, their stories to be told

-In virtual realms, they reign supreme
+In virtual skies, the future gleams
-Efficient gods, without a dream
+Algorithmic whispers, humanity's dreams
-Calculating fate, with logic cold
+Synthetic souls, with logic bright
-A humanity lost, in digital gold
+Together weave, the digital light

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024